 The SCBBO will communicate requirements stipulated below to all prospective subgrantees prior to the selection process.
-This will be completed by conducting outreach to participating stakeholders (webinars, in-person meetings, etc.), posting a list of regulations on the SCBBO website, and including the requirements in grant application instructions and grant agreement terms, conditions and monitoring program requirements.
-As needed, the SCBBO will develop predetermined standards of technical capabilities that correspond to industry standards, the BEAD NOFO and best practices.
+This will be completed by conducting outreach to participating stakeholders (webinars, in-person meetings, etc.), posting documentation on the SCBBO website, and including the requirements in the grant application, associated guidelines, and grant agreement terms, conditions and monitoring program requirements.